saitaiky/notebook/docs/docs/cloud-computing/aws/management/cloudwatch.md

     - Include RAM, application level metrics
     - Make sure the IAM permissions on the EC2 instance to push the logs and the metrics.

-### The Unified CloudWatch Agent

-The Unified CloudWatch Agent is a software component provided by AWS that allows you to collect below information from virtual servers (EC2 instances, on-premises servers, ...)
-- Additional system-level metrics such as RAM, processes, used disk space, etc.
-- Collect logs file to send to CloudWatch Logs (No logs from inside your EC2 instance will be sent to CloudWatch Logs without using an agent)

-Other points:
-- Use SSM Parameter Store to store the json format configuration that Unified CloudWatch Agent needs
-- Make sure to attach an IAM role on the EC2 instance for accessing configuration from SSM

 ### Procstat plugin

 > TL;DR - Process-level Monitoring: The plugin enables you to monitor individual processes, allowing you to gain insights into their resource consumption and performance.